This Facebook whiz finds the funny in social media sharing.

-Vahl says she started fusing comedy with her consulting career after seeing so many dull online tutorials.
+Vahl says she started fusing comedy with her consulting career after sitting through one too many dull online tutorials.
 Others featured hipsters whose attitude repelled anyone outside their demographic.

 ‘Whenever you notice something you notice the vacuum,” says Vahl, who also has worked with some Denver improv groups.
 “I think there’s someone else like me looking for this stuff.”